reticulatedpines/magiclantern_simplified/contrib/qemu/README.rst

 - Dual core emulation aka IPC (WIP);
 - Touch screen (TODO);
 - Flash reprogramming (TODO, low priority);
-- Most hardware devices (audio chip, RTC, I2C, ADTG, FPGAs, JPCORE, image processing engine...);
+- Most hardware devices (audio chip, ADTG, FPGAs, JPCORE, image processing engine...);
 - Properties that require MPU communication (very hard; may require emulating the MPU code);
 - Lens communication (done via MPU); initial lens info is replayed on startup on some models, but that's pretty much it;
 - Cache behavior is not emulated (very hard; feel free to point us to code that can be reused);